The double-tower HQ building of the DuBiotech complex was completed ahead of schedule. Credit: DuBiotech.

 DSP added the state-of-the-art, next-generation Neuro Spinal Hospital to its premises in June 2021.

-Developed with a AED700m ($190.58m) investment, the hospital offers specialised care for neurosurgical, orthopaedic and radiosurgery treatments.
-It features 114 beds and unique treatment options, including the first robotic cyberknife and radiosurgery centre and first brain surgical suite.
+Developed with a Dh700m ($190.58m) investment, the hospital offers specialised care for neurosurgical, orthopaedic and radiosurgery treatments.
+It features 114 beds and unique treatment options, including the first robotic cyberknife and radiosurgery centre and the first brain surgical suite.

 One of the world’s largest LEED-certified buildings, the DuBiotech headquarters was built with 22 levels on a 60,000ft² area.
 The building was designed by CUH2A.

 The buildings have been situated and designed to make maximum use of natural light, as well as to minimise solar gain without resorting to more expensive AC cooling systems.
-The HQ also has a 500,000ft² animal reserve for indigenous conservation and wildlife protection.
+The headquarters also has a 500,000ft² animal reserve.

 Warehousing amenities and leasable land

-The pre-built units are designed mainly for showrooms, distribution, storage, logistics, and light manufacturing for the pharmaceutical and biotechnology industries.
-With a focus on manufacturing research and development, this land can be leased by third-party investors.
+The pre-built units are designed mainly for showrooms, distribution, storage, logistics and light manufacturing for the pharmaceutical and biotechnology industries.
+With a focus on manufacturing research and development, the land can be leased by third-party investors.

-The total leasable land area measures around 8.2 million square feet, with flexibility in size, starting from 38,000ft².
-These purpose-built warehouses are a convenient option for business in proximity to Dubai Park facilities.
+The total leasable land area measures 8.2 million square feet, with flexibility in size, starting from 38,000ft².

 in5 Centres

 DSP’s in5 Centres offer furnished spaces that cater to small and medium-sized companies and start-ups.
-There are three specialised innovation centres in the park, namely in5 Tech, in5 Design and in5 Media.
-These centres have collectively supported more than 500 start-ups.
+The park has three specialised innovation centres, namely in5 Tech, in5 Design and in5 Media, which collectively have supported more than 500 start-ups.

 The in5 Centres offer special training and mentorship programmes to investors, which aim to nurture ideas for business growth.
 The creative workspaces provide incubation space with an annual membership or equipment hire to support students and other entrepreneurs in working on their start-ups.